decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 ## CollectionStore

 This smart contract can only be found on the Polygon Network.
-This is because Wearable and Emote Collections only exist on that chain, meaning that there is no purpose for it to be on Ethereum unless Collections were published there.
+This is because collections like Wearables, Emotes, etc, only exist on that chain, meaning there is no purpose for them to be on Ethereum unless Collections were published there.

-When a creator publishes a collection and it is approved by the curation committee.
-The creator can then put the collection on sale in the marketplace, allowing other users to be able to buy the items of that collection for the price determined by the creator.
+When a creator publishes a collection approved by the curation committee, the creator can then put the collection on sale in the marketplace, allowing other users to buy the items of that collection for the price determined by the creator.

 When you are buying items from a collection this way, you are actually minting a new NFT that can then be commercialized with the Polygon Marketplace or Bids smart contract.

-If a collection is on sale, any user with the sufficient amount of MANA can buy an item from it as long as there is stock left to be minted.
+If a collection is on sale, any user with a sufficient amount of MANA can buy an item from it as long as there is stock left to be minted.

 The CollectionStore smart contract exposes the `buy` function to do so.